 Safety Third is a digital production studio specializing in movement design for film and photography.
-Based in Los Angeles, we partner with global brands and artists to create highly choreographed short-form digital content.
+Based in New York and Los Angeles, we partner with global brands and artists to create highly choreographed short-form digital content.

 Everything we make is orchestrated with motion in mind.
 This can range from the more traditional: filmed choreography with professional dancers, or kinetic action sequences integrating stunts or sports, to product-oriented stop-motion tabletop content, to cutting-edge emerging technologies like motion capture for use in Virtual Reality, Augmented Reality, or interactive public installations.

 We offer end to end production services from development of creative through to shooting and post production.
 Whatever the brief may be, we design eye-catching movement to meet your content needs.

 Katherine Helen Fisher is a Los Angeles-based director, choreographer and performer.